 - Take professional advice from a qualified tax specialist.

-Lastly, it is interesting to note that the DTT between Spain and the UK does not specify rules regarding Spanish inheritance tax and succession laws, other than confirming that individuals will not have to pay tax twice.
+Lastly, it is interesting that the DTT between Spain and the UK does not specify rules regarding Spanish inheritance tax and succession laws other than confirming that individuals will not have to pay tax twice.
 There will always be exceptions to the rules as no two people have the same situation.
-However, with the correct advice, you will be able to create a tax strategy to cater for your overall financial position and family circumstances.
+However, with the correct advice, you can create a tax strategy to cater to your financial position and family circumstances.

 For further information on Spanish inheritance tax, please complete the form below: